memakura/s2microbit-ble/README.md

     - For Windows: s2microbit-ble_installer.exe
 1. Download and open a demo project (e.g., [fly_EN.sb2](https://github.com/memakura/s2microbit-ble/raw/master/00scratch/fly_EN.sb2)) from [00scratch](https://github.com/memakura/s2microbit-ble/tree/master/00scratch).
     - For English blocks: Download and open [s2microbit_EN.s2e](https://github.com/memakura/s2microbit-ble/raw/master/00scratch/s2microbit_EN.s2e) from Scratch 2 Offline Editor to overwrite the original language (open "File" menu by pressing `Shift` key).
-1. Download [a firmware hex file](https://raw.githubusercontent.com/memakura/s2microbit-ble/raw/master/00microbit/microbit-scratch-extension2.hex) from [this page](https://github.com/memakura/s2microbit-ble/tree/master/00microbit) and write it to your microbit.
+1. Download [a firmware hex file](https://raw.githubusercontent.com/memakura/s2microbit-ble/raw/master/00microbit/microbit-scratch-extension2.hex) from [this page](https://github.com/memakura/s2microbit-ble/tree/master/00microbit) and write it to your micro:bit.
 1. If the micro:bit has already been paired with the PC, Remove the pairing information.

 ## Demo: fly_EN.sb2

-- Move your microbit like a plane.
+- Move your micro:bit like a plane.
 - Press A or B button for some change.

 ## Difference from s2m